Signposts

 “The area ahead has the worst weather in America.
 Many have died there from exposure, even in the summer.
 Turn back now if the weather is bad."

-In late May of 1972, I drove to New Hampshire with a friend, Eddie Asikainen.
+In late May of 1972, I drove to New Hampshire with a friend, Ed Asikainen.
 I had met Ed that spring in Connecticut, where I had returned after completing my tour of duty in the Army.
-Eddie spoke of the White Mountains with such love and enthusiasm that I decided to join Ed on a trip to the area and see the mountains for myself.
-We loaded our camping and hiking gear into his car and headed north.
-We set out from Connecticut and drove to New Hampshire in his cherry 1955 Chevy Bel Air, where we set up our home for the week in one of the drive-in campgrounds on the east side of the Kancamagus Highway.
+Ed spoke of the White Mountains with such love and enthusiasm that I decided to join him on a trip to see and experience the mountains for myself.
+In Connecticut, we loaded our camping and hiking gear into his car and drove to New Hampshire in his cherry 1955 Chevy Bel Air, where we set up our home for the week in Jigger Johnson, one of the drive-in campgrounds on the east side of the Kancamagus Highway.

 We walked up the stairs to the porch and entered the building.
-The AMC facilities at Pinkham were extensive.
-The main public building supported many hiker activities in 1972: the building had the latest trail and weather information, summit conditions, supplies, and maps.
+The AMC facilities at Pinkham in 1972 were extensive.
+The main public building supported many hiker activities: the building had the latest trail and weather information, summit conditions, supplies, and maps.
 It also had picnic tables indoors where a person could relax with friends and enjoy a coffee or hot chocolate.
 In the basement were showers and laundry facilities to benefit hikers in need of such services.

-Ed and I started up the Tuckerman Ravine Trail, which began just outside the door of the AMC building at an elevation near 2000' and climbed over 4000' in just over four miles to the summit of Mt Washington.
+Ed and I started up the Tuckerman Ravine Trail, which began just outside the side door of the AMC building at an elevation near 2000' and climbed more than 4000' in four miles to the summit of Mt Washington.
 We hiked steadily upwards for more than two miles and then the trail turned sharply to the left.
-The cliffs of the Boott Spur rose into the sky in front of us, and we turned right and headed up the steep Lion’s Head Trail.
-In another hour, we were above treeline and hiking up across the ridge that formed the northeastern wall of Tuckerman Ravine.
-The ravine itself lay spread out below, while the rounded bowl-shape of the great headwall rose up from the depths to scour the side of the mountain ahead and on our left.
+The hanging cliffs of the Boott Spur rose into the sky in front of us as we turned right on the steep Lion’s Head Trail and continued our ascent.
+In another hour, we were above treeline and hiking along the crest of the ridge that formed the northeastern wall of Tuckerman Ravine.
+The ravine itself lay spread out below, while the rounded bowl-shape of the great headwall rose up from the depths to scour the side of the mountain ahead of us and to our left.
 Across the ravine stood the Boott Spur and the high Montalban Ridge leading to Bigelow Lawn.
 Across to the east were the Wildcat Range and the Carter mountains.
 To the south lay numerous peaks jumbled about and stretching to the horizon.
 The cone of Mt Washington rose up before us, and on the right, a row of cairns marked the course of a trail as it made its way across the lawn of the Alpine Garden.

 Our trail continued steeply up the cone and rejoined the Tuckerman Ravine Trail below a gravel parking lot used by tourists who had driven up the auto road.
 Crossing the parking area, we climbed the final set of stairs to the flat area surrounding the summit.
 Before us stood the old Tip-Top house, the broadcast facility, and the old summit building.
 Also, atop a small mound of rocks, stood the actual summit of the mountain, at 6288' of elevation.
 It had taken us about three and a half hours to reach the top.